 - Increase in brand recognition

-We leveraged technology as much as possible and integrated workflow processes within the reference management tool to SFDC to track reference requests made by sales for an opportunity and to nominate a contact within SFDC into our program for follow up by our team, for example.
+We leveraged technology as much as possible.
+We integrated workflow processes within the reference management tool to our Salesforce CRM.
+This enabled the sales team to submit reference requests for active sales opportunities.
+The sales team could also nominate a contact within Salesforce into our program for follow-up by our team.